intel/confidential-computing-zoo/cczoo/grpc-ra-tls/README.md

 ## Trust execution environment
+A trusted execution environment (TEE) is a secure area of a main processor.
+It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity, Data integrity — prevents unauthorized entities from altering data when any entity outside the TEE processes data, Code integrity — the code in the TEE cannot be replaced or modified by unauthorized entities.
+This is done by implementing unique, immutable, and confidential architectural security such as Intel SGX (Software Guard Extensions).

 Intel SGX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
-This solution provides the different gRPC framework running on different LibOS (Gramine or Occlum).
+This solution provides the different gRPC framework running on different TEE.

  - [Gramine](https://github.com/gramineproject/gramine) (formerly called Graphene) is a lightweight library OS Based on Intel SGX technology, designed to run a single application with minimal host